Waltham Abbey Royal Gunpowder Mills

 The Royal Gunpowder Mills are a former industrial site in Waltham Abbey, England.

 It was one of three Royal Gunpowder Mills in the United Kingdom (the others being at Ballincollig and Faversham).
 Waltham Abbey is the only site to have survived virtually intact.

 The Royal Gunpowder Mills, Waltham Abbey, were in operation for over 300 years.
 Starting in the mid-1850s the site became involved in the development of revolutionary nitro-based explosives and propellants known as "smokeless powder".
 The site grew in size, and black powder became less important.

 Shortly after the Second World War it became solely a Defence Research Establishment – firstly the Explosives Research and Development Establishment, then the Propellants, Explosives and Rocket Motor Establishment Waltham Abbey; and finally the Royal Armament Research and Development Establishment Waltham Abbey.

 History

+Gunpowder production

+Gunpowder manufacture is believed to have commenced on the site in the mid seventeen century, making use of the site and the water supplies of a medieval water-powered fulling mill that had later been used as an Oil mill.
+Water is obtained from the River Lea and the water flowed though the Gunpowder Mills site, controlled by sluices and locks, though various canalised watercourses, some of which are man-made and date back to the seventeen century, or earlier: Cornmill Stream, Millhead Stream; and out, again though the River Lea and /or the Lee Flood Relief Channel, constructed from 1947 on wards.
+The river provided water for both powering some of the gunpowder mills as well as allowing the passage of specialised barges, either within the site, or into and out of the site.
+(Note: Some of the waterways within the Royal Gunpowder Mills Museum site are long silted up, others are not and have either flowing or static water.
+A small number gunpowder barges still remain within the museum site: either derelict and submerged in the canals, or displayed on land within the site.)

+This gunpowder works was to become one of the main suppliers of gunpowder to the Ordnance Board.
 The Government acquired the site, at the instigation of deputy comptroller of the Royal Laboratory at Woolwich, Sir William Congreve, 1st Baronet, for the production of gunpowder in 1787.
+The purchase took place on 18 October 1787, with the Crown purchasing the mills for £10,000 from a Mr Walton.
+A further, immediate, expenditure of almost £7,989.00 was needed to get the buildings into servicable order.
+This took 18 months: the re-building work and the presence of these workmen on site prevented any gunpowder from being produced on the site until February 1789.